artsy/artsy.github.io/_posts/2018-08-30-pair-programming.markdown

 ## Why pair program?

 The idea of pair programming came from a very popular book called [Extreme Programming Explained: Embrace Change][extreme-explained].
-Code review has been a good practice in software development.
+Code review has been a good practice in software development for decades.
 Many organizations have adopted it, but XP (Extreme Programming) literally takes this **more extremely** - what if the engineer sitting next to you is reviewing your code as soon as you write it?
 This requires two engineers to simultaneously pay attention to the code that's being written, discuss implementation details, and sometimes socialize.
 That's how pair